Current Members

 • Dr Dan Merryweather - Now PDRA on NeuChip Project - Loughborough University (2021)

-• Sukanya Hongthong – Royal Thai Scholarship PhD Researcher (2017-2021) - Now Lecturer at Chaiyaphum Rajabhat University
+• Dr Sukanya Hongthong – Royal Thai Scholarship PhD Researcher (2017-2021) - Now Lecturer at Chaiyaphum Rajabhat University

 • Eleni Nicodemou– MSc Student (Feb-Sept 2020)